Childhood & Autism

 AuSM Skillshops are designed for individuals with autism spectrum disorder (ASD) and their parents, family members and caregivers.
 Skillshops also are a valuable resource for educators who work with individuals affected by ASD.
 Intended for small groups, AuSM Skillshops allow you the opportunity to participate by discussing and solving problems on topics that concern you the most.
 Click here for more information.

 The AuSM Mental Health Services team works in partnership with you to develop a plan based on your needs.
 For many, working with mental heath service providers is a new experience; we want you to feel comfortable and knowledgeable as we undertake this journey as a team striving for positive, individual-focused goals.
-Our services include diagnostic, functional and behavioral assessments; individual, couple and group therapies, home visits, training and more.
-Click here for more information
+Our services include diagnostic, functional and behavioral assessments; individual, couple and family therapy, developmental therapy, behavior consultation, training for organizations and service providers and more.
+AuSM also offers free support groups.
+Click here for more information.

 AuSM summer camps are planned by experienced staff who understand the need for structure, visual schedules, environmental supports, social stories and individualized communication systems.
 Parents/caregivers are required to provide extensive information about each camper before camp so that communication, sensory and behavioral needs can be met.
 You must be a member of AuSM in order to register for AuSM camp.
 Click here for more information.

 The AuSM Bookstore travels to many events throughout Minnesota including AuSM Workshops, the annual education symposium, AuSM's annual autism conference, Steps of Hope, and more.
-Please visit the Recommended Books section of this site to learn more about what AuSM has to offer.
-Shop Amazon through AuSM to support AuSM's mission of enhancing the lives of those affected by autism.
+Please visit the Lending Library section of this site to learn more about what AuSM has to offer.

 An AuSM Membership benefit, AuSM Lending Library materials are available for loan to all current AuSM members.
 You may check out up to 6 items for 3 weeks at a time.
 By checking out library materials, you assume responsiblity for them; you may be asked to replace lost or damaged items.
-Visit the AuSM office to search and borrow from AuSM's extensive Lending Library.
+Visit the AuSM office to search and borrow from AuSM's extensive Lending Library or complete an online request form to have a Lending Library item sent to you.

 Your AuSM membership gives you access to those resources you need to be educated about the latest information and prepared for what life has in store.
 Your membership also helps you be involved with the autism community, helping you determine the best, most comfortable way for you to participate and grow.